Groomed trail with tracks and a skating lane at Cross Country Ski Headquarters in Michigan

 9. Other technological advances such as the 2 Wax System that offered one wax for cold temperatures and one for warm temperatures simplified ski waxing while the BackCountry binding systems provided a beefed up boot/binding system that provided substantially more support and control for backcountry recreation.

-10. Will the Nordic Integrated System (NIS) developed in 2005 change the ski/binding interface?
-This system combines the ski and binding at manufacture rather than at the retail store.
+10. The Nordic Integrated System (NIS) developed in 2005 changed the ski/binding interface.
+This system combined the ski and binding at manufacture rather than at the retail store.
+The binding became adjustable to slide backwards or forwards to help tailor grip and glide to the skier’s preference.